rust-lang/book/second-edition/src/ch18-03-pattern-syntax.md

 This will print `On the y axis at 7` since the value `p` matches the second arm by virtue of `x` having the value 0.

-We used desctructuring on enums in Chapter 6, such as in Listing 6-5 where we destructured an `Option<i32>` using a `match` expression and added one to the inner value of the `Some` variant.
+We used destructuring on enums in Chapter 6, such as in Listing 6-5 where we destructured an `Option<i32>` using a `match` expression and added one to the inner value of the `Some` variant.